looooo/freecad.gears/README.md

 `pip install https://github.com/looooo/FCGear/archive/master.tar.gz`

-**Important note:** Make sure the `pip` you're using is used by FreeCAD as well.
-It's recomemnded to use it separately from your system's python/pip.
+**Important note:** Most systems have multiple versions of python installed.
+Make sure the `pip` you're using is used by FreeCAD as well.

 ## Usage